estradalab/ogdenShearVSI-data/README.txt

 		X{j}(x,y,z)		- Reference configuration positions
 					- j: 1,2 or 3 coordinate axis direction

+4. Simulation deformation gradients:
+	- Open Abaqus2Matlab directory
+	- Open DefGrad_sim_v7
+	- Uncomment the following for 'curdir' variable to run for a particular sample:
+		22-0201-5MM_Holes_SS	Holes_Rectangular	2.5 mm & 5 mm
+		22-0301-NoHoles_SS	Solid_Rectangular	2.5 mm & 5 mm & 7 mm
+		22-0325-Uniaxial	Uniaxial		7 mm
+	- A file named 'MRI-3Ddefs_SimpleShear_' curdir '.mat' is produced in the respective 'Simulations\curdir' subdirectory and contains the deformation information on the deformation gradient and displacement of each element
+	- A file named 'refpositions.mat' is produced in the respective 'Simulations\curdir' subdirectory and contains information about the referenece configuration positions
+	- Note: Abaqus simulations don't run by default, since the 'Data' files are already produced.
+If you'd like to inspect how Abaqus runs in MatLab, simply delete the folder with the respective data in the 'Data' subdirectory
+	- Feel free to use your own input files from Abaqus to investigate DefGrad_sim_v7.
+Some guidelines to follow:
+		Create a simulation file with only one static step (Work in progress to implement simulations with incremental loading) Ensure that the mesh's connectivity matrix has node ordering consistent with the current input files (Abaqus sometimes shifts ordering for easier compilation; work in progress to implement a mesh generator in MatLab)
+	- If you run into any unforeseen issues, feel free to contact Denislav Nikolov: dnikolov@umich.edu

-4. Decoupling parameters and sensitivity metric quantification
+5. Decoupling parameters and sensitivity metric quantification
 	- Open Decomposition_Sensitivity directory
-	- Simulation deformation gradients:
-		+ Run an abaqus simulation, and extract node, element and displacement information into an excel file (see the excel sheets in the simulation sub-directories for formatting)
-		+ The data from abaqus simulations is already saved onto the excel sheets
-		+ Open DefGrad_sim_v3_holes
-		+ Uncomment the following for 'curdir' variable to run for a particular sample:
-			22-0201-OgdenSS_Simulation_Holes	Holes_Rectangular	2.5 mm & 5 mm
-			22-0301-OgdenSS_Simulation_NoHoles_Corr	Solid_Rectangular	2.5 mm & 5 mm & 7 mm
-			22-0325-Ogden_Uniaxial/Simulation	Uniaxial		7 mm
-		+ A file named 'MRI-3Ddefs_SimpleShear_' curdir '.mat' is produced in the respective curdir subdirectory and contains the deformation information on the deformation gradient and displacement
-		+ A file named 'refpositions.mat' is produced in the respective curdir subdirectory and contains information about the referenece configuration positions
 	- k and lambda decoupling of F_t:
 		+ Load the MRI-3Ddefs_SimpleShear...mat file from the respective curdir subdirectory into MATLAB workspace
 		+ Load og_matprop.mat